iftikhar8/thesis/chapters/empirical/docs/empirical.md

 The ontogeny count data was standardised by the flow to a concentration (per m^3^).
 Due to the excessive zero count for the ontogeny data, we conducted two analyses using generalised linear models (GLM), one GLM on the presence/absence of ontogenetic stages using a binomial distribution and another GLM with a log-normal distribution on the data excluding the zero observations.
 The larval fish length data was analysed using multiple regression models with log transformation.
 Where possible ANOVAs were performed using type III sums of squares to account for the unbalanced sample sizes between depths.
 Post-hoc analysis was performed using least squares means with a Tukey adjustment.
 As there was there was not enough replication to use a mixed-model GLM with stations as a random factor, instead the stations were described using the measured environmental data at each station; temperature, salinity, and dissolved oxygen.
 All analysis was conducted using R [@RAlanguageanden:wf] with the packages tidyverse [@Wickham:2016te], lme4 [CITE], car [CITE], and lsmeans [CITE] for analysis.

+Pomacentridae - combined the stages of Post-flexion and flexion to account for separation.
+Used a ZINB

 ## Results

 ### General Fish results